Skip to main content

 Chemotherapy for Vaginal Cancer

 Because vaginal cancer is relatively uncommon, much of the chemo decision-making for treatment of vaginal cancer is based on cervical cancer studies.
-For treatment of vaginal cancer, chemo can be given:
+To treat vaginal cancer, chemo can be given:

 • At the same time as radiation (for disease that has not spread to other parts of the body)